dosorio/Peptides/README.md

 Peptides
 ========
-R package to calculate indices and theoretical physicochemical properties of peptides and protein sequences.
-Include also the option to read and plot output files from the GROMACS molecular dynamics package.
+R package to calculate several physicochemical properties and indices for amino-acid sequences as well as to read and plot 'XVG' output files from the 'GROMACS' molecular dynamics package

 Install
 -------